palewire/django-calaccess-technical-documentation/docs/faq.rst

 Because the CAL-ACCESS database is huge.
 With more than 35 million records sprawled across 76 tables, it can take a long time to load into a database using `the standard Django tools <https://docs.djangoproject.com/es/1.9/topics/db/queries/#creating-objects>`_, which insert one record at a time.
-In our early testing, it ook as long as 24 hours to load all of CAL-ACCESS into a database on a standard laptop computer.
+In our early testing, it took as long as 24 hours to load all of CAL-ACCESS into a database on a standard laptop computer.

 To speed things up, our loading commands take advantage of the built-in bulk loading tools offered by PostgreSQL and MySQL,